chluebi/conundrum/site/content/posts/YouShouldUseObsidian.md

 ### What is Obsidian?
 Why is it so Great?
 Obsidian is an [open-source](https://github.com/obsidianmd) "hackable" Markdown editor, endlessly expendable with plugins.
 It could be called a dedicated IDE for note-taking, writing and solving exercises.
 As an IDE, if configured correctly, it becomes an all-in-one solution for tons of usage cases: Being a student, creative writing or even typesetting.
-It can be used in pure source editing mode but I find myself using Live Preview (WYSISWYG) mode more often than not.
+It can be used in pure source editing mode but I find myself using Live Preview (WYSIWYG) mode more often than not.

 The whole thing operates on the [Markdown](https://en.wikipedia.org/wiki/Markdown) format, which, although it comes with some limitations, has some immense strengths: Clean PDF output, intuitive syntax and easily expendable.
 As a STEM student, I am most delighted by its support for LaTeX Math mode, to the point that it basically works exactly like TeX.
 Importantly though, Markdown is a much less restrained format than LaTeX, which directly leads to great simplicity compared to using LaTeX.
 No overfull hboxes or minipage pain here.